-Once the DSM-5 comes out next year, hoarding disorder will have a separate category of its own, so that it can be identified and diagnosed independently of obsessive-compulsive disorder or other illnesses.
+Hoarding disorder will soon have a separate category of its own, so that it can be identified and diagnosed independently of obsessive-compulsive disorder or other illnesses.
 What stays the same is the criterion that the hoarder’s behavior either causes them significant distress or threatens their health or that of others — that it goes beyond just being an avid collector and impairs everyday healthy functioning.

-- Ongoing difficulty letting go of personal possessions, regardless of their value;
+- Ongoing difficulty letting go of personal possessions, regardless of their value

-- Strong urges to save items, and/or significant distress at the thought of discarding them;
+- Strong urges to save items, and/or significant distress at the thought of discarding them

-- These symptoms lead to a level of clutter so extreme that a home or office is unusable;
+- These symptoms lead to a level of clutter so extreme that a home or office is unusable

-- The hoarding cannot be attributed to another medical condition or psychological disorder.
+- The hoarding cannot be attributed to another medical condition or psychological disorder

 When Hoarding Becomes an Illness